 Hi there!
 I am Regina

-I am a self-taught freelance photographer, teacher, and owner of Studio R Photography, located in Northeastern Pennsylvania.
-Photography is my passion—I live for that next best shot.
-I rarely leave home without my camera and always scout new places to explore and photograph.
+✨ As a self-taught freelance photographer, teacher, and owner of Studio R Photography in Northeastern Pennsylvania, photography is my passion.
+I always strive to capture that next best shot, and I rarely leave home without my camera.
+I'm constantly scouting new places to explore and photograph.

-My interest in photography came when I was young.
-My uncle was a portrait photographer with a studio in Queens, New York.
-At family events, he was the one with the camera, capturing all the fantastic moments.
+✨My interest in photography began at a young age, as my uncle was a portrait photographer with a studio in Queens, New York.
 He often showed me his cameras and lenses and taught me how to develop film.
-When I was 13, he bought me my first digital camera – an Olympus Stylus 300 3-Megapixel.
-I thought it was terrific and loved how you could see the photo instantaneously, unlike with film.
-That was when I was hooked on photography.
+When I was 13, he bought me my first digital camera - an Olympus Stylus 300 3-Megapixel.
+I fell in love with the instant gratification of seeing the photo immediately, unlike with film, and that's when I became hooked on photography.

-During high school, I had an art teacher who took an interest in my photography and encouraged me to pursue my passion.
-I entered my first art show in tenth grade and won first place.
-It was an amazing feeling knowing that people saw value in my work.
-From then on, I made photography a part of my life.
-I never stop learning or enhancing my skills.
-I strive to make my next photograph better than the last.
+✨During high school, an art teacher took an interest in my photography and encouraged me to pursue my passion.
+I entered my first art show in tenth grade and won first place, which was an incredible feeling.
+From then on, I made photography a part of my life and never stopped learning or enhancing my skills.
+I always strive to make my next photograph better than the last.
+I have had the honor of having my work showcased on IMDB, on Amazon Prime, and in the local publication "Pocono Living," as well as in the online magazines "Bold and the Beautiful Magazine" and "Shutter Up Magazine."
+In 2024, my photograph titled "Seagull Under the Pier" received the Best in Show Award at the Gurwin Annual Photo Contest.

 “Photography is a way of feeling, of touching, of loving.
 What you have caught on film is captured forever… It remembers little things long after you have forgotten everything.”